DharshiBalasubramaniyam/ice-cream-parlour-website/README.md

 ---
 # 📄Ending Note
 Thank you for checking out the Ice Cream Parlour Website!
 We hope you find this project enjoyable and informative.
-Your feedback, contributions, and suggestions are always welcome!
+Your feedback, contributions and suggestions are always welcome!

 If you have any questions or need assistance, please feel free to reach out through the Issues section of this repository.

 # 🌈 Join Us!
-We encourage you to explore the website, share your thoughts, and get involved in improving the project.
+We encourage you to explore the website, share your thoughts and get involved in improving the project.
 Let’s make this ice cream experience even sweeter together!

 Happy coding! 🍦